ardagnir/pterosaur/README.md

 **debugtty**: Set this to a tty to display Pterosaur's running vim process on that tty.
 Type `tty` in any terminal window to get the string you'll need to type.
 It should look something like `/dev/pts/0`

 **rcfile**: Set this to a file (default: ~/.pterosaurrc) to have Pterosaur's vim load that file on startup.
 This is useful for Pterosaur-specific vim settings.

+##FAQ
+**Q:** Why isn't Pterosaur working in firebug?<br/>
+**A:** By default, pterosaur is only enbled for web content.
+You can enable it for browser chrome and extensions by setting [extensions.pterosaur.contentonly](#configuration) to false

+**Q:** Can I use gvim with Pterosaur?<br/>
+**A:** Usually, yes.
+Pterosaur automatically tells vim to run in the console using the "-v" flag.
+If typing "gvim -v" on your computer brings up a console vim, you can probably use it for pterosaur.
+Make sure to set the [vimbinary](#configuration) to gvim.

+**Q:** Why am I having issues deleting text?<br/>
+**A:** Pterosaur uses your vim settings, which may prevent you from deleting text depending on your `set backspace` value.
+You can change this for all of vim in your ~/.vimrc, or just pterosaur in the ~/.pterosaurrc.

 ##Vim Info
 Pterosaur requires that you use a terminal version of vim with +clientserver support compiled in.
 You can test your vim's clientserver support by running: